 120-6.1 Materials for Borrow: Do not open borrow pits until the Engineer has approved their location.

+Prior to the purchase or use of any borrow pit materials, provide the Engineer with a written certification of borrow pit compliance meeting the requirements of Section 337.0262, Florida Statutes.

 Do not provide borrow materials that are polluted as defined in Chapter 376 of the Florida Statutes (oil of any kind and in any form, gasoline, pesticides, ammonia, chlorine, and derivatives thereof, excluding liquefied petroleum gas) in concentrations above any local, State, or Federal standards.

 Prior to placing any borrow material that is the product of soil incineration, provide the Engineer with a copy of the Certificate of Materials Recycling and Post Burn Analysis showing that the material is below all allowable pollutant concentrations.